Cooper Lutkenhaus: 2025

 In August, it was announced that Lutkenhaus signed a professional contract with Nike.
 In turning pro, Lutkenhaus forewent his high school and NCAA eligibility.
 He is represented by Ray Flynn and is the first American male middle-distance runner to turn pro while in high school.
 He remains coached by Chris Capeau.

 In September, at the 2025 World Championships in Tokyo, Japan, Lutkenhaus was eliminated in the preliminary round of the 800 meters, finishing seventh in his heat.
 In competing, Lutkenhaus became the youngest American to compete at the World Championships, being younger than both Erriyon Knighton and Mary Cain, who were 18 and 17 years old respectively at their World Championship debuts.

+2026: World 800 meter indoor champion

+On January 24, Lutkenhaus improved his short track 800 meter personal best to 1:45.23.
+On February 1, at the Millrose Games, Lutkenhaus broke the under-20 world record in the 600 meters, with a time of 1:14.15.
+On February 14, Lutkenhaus set a new under-20 world record of 1:44.03 in the indoor 800 meters at the ASICS Sound Invite.

+On March 1, at the 2026 USA Indoor Track and Field Championships, Lutkenhaus won a national title over the short track 800 meters, with a time of 1:46.68.
+On March 22, with a time of 1:44.24, Lutkenhaus won a gold medal over the short track 800 meters at the 2026 World Indoor Championships in Toruń, Poland.
+In achieving this, Lutkenhaus became the youngest man to win a senior individual gold medal, indoors or outdoors.

+In May, at the Sound Track Running Fest in Los Angeles, Lutkenhaus ran 3:45.10 over 1500 meters, his pro debut at the distance.

+On June 7, at the Stockholm Diamond League, Lutkenhaus won the 800 meters over Marco Arop in a time of 1:42.70.
+The race was his Diamond League debut.
+On June 10, at the Oslo Diamond League, Lutkenhaus narrowly defeated Emmanuel Wanyonyi in a new world lead and personal best of 1:42.08 to Wanyonyi's 1:42.09.